 Provides the student with a background in the programming and application of industrial robots and general purpose synchronized multi-axis motion control.
 Expands upon those concepts by combining multiple axes of motion to perform useful functions such as creating a flexible manufacturing system utilizing robots.
 Prerequisite: EIT 140 and EIT 160.
 Two lecture; four lab.
-Fall and spring semester; DBN.
+DBN.